soraisam/goats_production/docs/readthedocs/source/overview.rst

 5. The **Data** button links to a page displaying all the saved data products on GOATS.

-6. The **Astro Data Lab** button links to NOIRLab's Astro Data Lab science platform.
+6. The **Astro Data Lab** button links to the NOIRLab's Astro Data Lab science platform.

+7. The **Gemini Explore** button links to the Explore webpage, used for preparing Gemini proposals (applicable when the Gemini Program Platform goes live).

-7. The **Downloads** drop-down menu button can be used to monitor the progress of data downloads.
+8. The **Downloads** drop-down menu button can be used to monitor the progress of data downloads.

-8. Finally, the **Login** button can be used to log into the GOATS interface using the username and password created during installation (see :ref:`install`).
+9. Finally, the **Login** button can be used to log into the GOATS interface using the username and password created during installation (see :ref:`install`).

 .. _managing_credential: